nicks52/hyperparam-eval/README.md

 This evaluation was started as the final project for George Mason University's ECE 527: Learning From Data (Machine Learning) Final Project and was further expanded to evaluate the hyperparameters in greater detail.

+In the event that the Jupyter notebook does not open in GitHub, you can view a static copy in the "CNN_eval.html" file.